OctopusDeploy/blog/blog/2021-02/spacex-and-devops/index.md

 Anyway: moon landers.
 The third “lander” option was a full-blown, skyscraper-sized, Starship.
 Imagine how many more people and how much more equipment something that size could ferry to the moon.
 If your intention is to set up a moon base, it’s easy to imagine how much more effective Starship could be.

 Of course, if NASA does select Starship, that would make the SLS redundant for any such moon mission.
-(And the SLS was specifically designed for these are the sorts of missions.)
+(And the SLS was specifically designed for these sorts of missions.)

 ![A Starship on the Moon.
 Source: https://www.nasa.gov/feature/nasa-selects-blue-origin-dynetics-spacex-for-artemis-human-landers](starship_on_the_moon.jpg)